-This bill amends South Dakota law regarding the process for condemnation proceedings, establishing new requirements that prospective condemners must fulfill before initiating such actions.
-Specifically, it mandates that a prospective condemnor must engage in good faith mediation with affected property owners to seek a mutually agreeable resolution regarding the property in question.
-The condemnor is required to provide written notice of their intent to acquire the property at least ninety days prior to commencing any condemnation proceedings.
-This notice must include the condemnor's contact information, a detailed description of the property, a request for mediation, a list of proposed mediators, and a statement outlining the property owner's options for selecting or proposing a mediator.
+This bill amends South Dakota law regarding the process a prospective condemnor must follow before initiating condemnation proceedings.
+It establishes that a prospective condemnor must first engage in good faith mediation with affected property owners to seek a mutually agreeable resolution regarding the property in question.
+The bill mandates that the condemnor provide written notice of their intent to acquire property at least ninety days prior to commencing any condemnation proceedings.
+This notice must include specific details such as the condemnor's contact information, a description of the property, a request for mediation, and a list of proposed mediators.
+Additionally, if mediation does not result in an agreement, the mediator must confirm the completion of mediation in writing.

 Statutes affected: Senate State Affairs Engrossed, 02/19/2025: 21-35-1